ShahzebAamir/DRL-for-Active-Flow-Control/README.md

 10. Main_leanring_PPO.ipynb (This sets up the DRL algorithm (Proximal Policy Optimization) and performs training of the agent)
 11. Other files are just to gather results

+Feel Free to change any parameters in the given codes

 # Dependencies:
 This project requires:
 1. Fenics Library (Latest Version can work) (https://fenicsproject.org/download/)